drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ##### Criteria for Good Candidate Molecules

-The modeler defined the criteria for a good candidate molecule: (1) a good overlap with the predicted bioactive conformation of the reference peptide, (2) the energy of the desired conformation of the candidate molecule had to be less than 1 kcal/mol above the global minimum of the molecule and (3) the existence of favorable interactions upon docking, including the formation of the six intermolecular hydrogen bonds.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/criteria-for-good-candidate-molecules-d2ccebe5'><i class='fa fa-play' aria-hidden='true'></i></button>The modeler defined the criteria for a good candidate molecule: (1) a good overlap with the predicted bioactive conformation of the reference peptide, (2) the energy of the desired conformation of the candidate molecule had to be less than 1 kcal/mol above the global minimum of the molecule and (3) the existence of favorable interactions upon docking, including the formation of the six intermolecular hydrogen bonds.
 *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[global minimum]: The global minimum of a function is the smallest value it takes on over its entire range of possibilities